Joe Courtney (politician): Taxes

+In 2024, Courtney wrote an op-ed in Roll Call stating he will stand against renewed calls to tax employers sponsored insurance by the Republican Study Committee and Project 2025.

 Gun control

 Along with other members of Congress who demanded that the House pass stricter gun-control legislation, Courtney took part in a sit-in on the House floor on June 22, 2016.

 Health care

 In 2010, Courtney was the leading voice in the House against the so-called "Cadillac tax" on high-dollar health plans, part of the funding proposed for the Patient Protection and Affordable Care Act.

+Inflation

+Courtney plans to lower the cost of living by “holding giant grocery corporations accountable for inexcusably raising costs at the expense of US farmers while they rake in record profits.”
+He also voted to expand the Low-Income Housing Tax Credit to create more housing and lower the cost of prescription drugs.

 Iraq War

 In March 2008, Courtney called U.S. policy in Iraq "two-headed."
 While the Bush administration asked troops "to serve and sacrifice on behalf of Iraq's fledgling government," Iraqi leaders were friendly with Iran.
 "The White House," he wrote, "needs to work with Congress to construct a reasonable long term security agreement with Iraq that address Iraq's relations with Iran."

 Iran nuclear deal

 On August 6, 2015, Courtney issued a statement in support of Obama's Iran deal, officially known as the Joint Comprehensive Plan of Action.
 "I believe that the Joint Comprehensive Plan of Action is the best option for our nation and the international community to prevent Iran from gaining a nuclear weapons capability," he wrote.

 When President Trump decided to withhold certification of the Iran nuclear agreement, Courtney issued a statement in which he claimed that Trump's move "directly contradicts the opinion of our nation's highest military leadership" and "puts us at odds with our closest allies such as the U.K., France and Germany, and undermines our country's ability to credibly execute a multilateral diplomatic resolution of the crisis in the Korean peninsula."